Your search for a professional master's degree program in broadcast and digital journalism (BDJ) ends at Newhouse.

 - You will spend several weeks the following summer in Washington, D.C., where you could be reporting as a D.C. stringer for stations across the country, producing sports stories for local or national sports media or telling stories in innovative ways at digital news operations in the nation’s capital—the opportunities are impressive.

-- The Newhouse facilities are going through a major upgrade with the opening of the Newhouse Studio & Innovation Center in fall 2014.
+- The Newhouse facilities are going through a major upgrade with the opening of the Newhouse Studio and Innovation Center in fall 2014.
 This $18 million project places the most cutting-edge technology right at your fingertips.

 - Facilities and resources also include the Associated Press wire service and scriptwriting/producing software system, a professional television news studio, digital camera systems and multiple video and audio editing stations.